Discover the history of the Dodo the legendary bird of Mauritius

 In 1598, the Dutch used the country as a penal colony, which reduce the population of this legendary bird even further.
 And, after 100 years, the fabled bird was driven to extinction and the last Dodo bird was eventually killed in 1681.

 This is where the proverb: “Dead as the Dodo” came from and is being used widely.
 Our mythical creature was also seen in the story “The Adventures of Alice in Wonderland” (1864).
-Internationally, the Dodo bird is widely associated with tales of the Indian Ocean.
+Internationally, this majestic bird is widely associated with tales of the Indian Ocean.

-You can also have a historical Dodo visit and view the skeleton of a Dodo at the National History Museum in Port Louis.
+You can also have a historical Dodo visit and view the skeleton of this historical bird at the National History Museum in Port Louis.